 If your business isn’t claiming R&D tax credit, you could be throwing money away.
-You don’t have to be a huge company to take advantage: In fact, many small businesses can even use the credit to cover Social Security employer taxes.
+The R&D tax credit is one of the best startup tax strategies you should be taking advantage of.
+In addition, you don’t have to be a huge company to take advantage: In fact, many small businesses can even use the credit to cover Social Security employer taxes.
 The definition of research and development is also wider than you might realize.
 Here’s what you need to know.

 R&D Tax Credit: The Basics

 The R&D tax credit is a way to cut several key business taxes based on money you spend on research and development.
 It’s a separate process to deducting expenses from your taxable income before calculating taxes.
 Instead, it’s a tax credit: effectively a discount on your final tax bill.

 Any business can claim the credit to put towards income taxes, but the business must meet specific criteria to apply the credit to the alternative minimum tax or Social Security taxes.
 In all cases, the specific expenditure must meet set criteria to qualify for the tax credit.
 The general principle is that the spending must involve technology to try to improve the business’s operations.

 You’ll need to actively claim the tax credit and support this claim with documentation about the research work you did.